 Cultivating philanthropy, transforming community

-The Foundation for Delaware County will begin its first competitive grantmaking cycle by issuing a formal Request for Proposals on April 30.
-Proposals will be due on-line June 30 with awards announced on October 31.
+The foundation is beginning its first competitive grantmaking cycle with a formal Request for Proposals.
+Proposals are due online by 11:59 p.m. on June 30.
+Awards will be announced on Oct.
+31.

 At its March 1 launch event, sponsored by Gallagher, the foundation unveiled its new name – The Foundation for Delaware County.
 Attending were founding donors, elected officials, representatives from area businesses and members of the nonprofit community.
 Foundation Board President Bob Bruce and President Frances Sheehan also announced $330,000 in new grants to local nonprofits and shared the 2018 timeline for the foundation’s grant application process.

 From Malvern to Merion, King of Prussia to Newtown Square, Philadelphia’s Main Line is a mix of diverse communities, with people from all income levels and walks of life.
 The people of Main Line have always been passionate about supporting important causes.
 That’s why Main Line Gives, a 24-hour giving event, was created as a day to encourage philanthropy and community spirit.

 May 31 will be a day to celebrate the local nonprofit organizations making a difference in all the communities on the Main Line.
 A day for local residents and businesses to learn about the extraordinary work being done right in our backyard.
 For more information contact Patricia Kosinski.

 Learn about more nonprofit programs in our region.